guardian/csnx/.changeset/cyan-adults-hang.md

 '@guardian/source': major
 ---

 Removes `SvgSpinner` from icon library and replaces with dedicated `Spinner` component.
-The new component supports the same named icon sizes via the `size` prop, but additionally also allows a custom size to be specified in pixels.Default colours can be overridden using the `theme` prop.
+The `size` prop supports the existing set of named icon sizes for backwards compatibility, but also allows setting a custom size in pixels.
+The default colour scheme can be overridden with the `theme` prop.

 ```tsx
 <>